 4. It’s a Teaching Job & You Will Work With Kids

-5. Support Yourself
+5. You’ll Need to Support Yourself

 6. You’re On Your Own